Big Brothers Big Sisters Employee Mentors

 - 4-ALS - In recognition of Lou Gehrig's "Luckiest Man Alive Speech", Major League Baseball and all 30 Clubs join together for "4-ALS", raising awareness and support for the fight against ALS (Amyotrophic Lateral Sclerosis).
 The Rays partner with the ALS Association Florida Chapter to bring awareness to fans about the disease through a fundraiser during Rays Fan Fest as well as a night at the ballpark every summer.

 - Breaking Barriers - "Breaking Barriers: In Sports, In Life" is a baseball themed program that gives kids strategies to overcome obstacles in their lives.
 The curriculum is based on the values demonstrated by Jackie Robinson.
 The Breaking Barriers Essay Contest, which encourages children to write about barriers they have faced or are still facing in their lives and how they used the values exemplified by Jackie Robinson to deal with those barriers.
+Each year, Major League Baseball designates April 15 as Jackie Robinson Day, celebrating and paying homage to the Hall of Famer who broke baseball's color barrier in 1947.

 - Commissioner's Community Initiative - Major League Baseball and the Major League Baseball Players Association (MLBPA) will again offer to all 30 Clubs and the players a ticketing program that is designed to support our collective goal of providing tickets to children and children's charities, deserving groups supported by the MLBPA, public servants and community and civic groups who might not otherwise have a chance to attend a Major League Baseball game.
 Learn More